Willy Adames Player Props: Brewers vs. Braves

-On Sunday, Willy Adames (.525 slugging percentage in past 10 games, including three home runs) and the Milwaukee Brewers play the Atlanta Braves, whose starting pitcher will be Bryce Elder.
-First pitch is at 2:10 PM ET.
+Willy Adames, with a slugging percentage of .270 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers against the Atlanta Braves, with Yonny Chirinos on the hill, July 28 at 7:20 PM ET.

 Willy Adames Game Info & Props vs. the Braves